Multi-resolution spatio-temporal prediction with application to wind power generation: Experimental details

+\item \emph{Neural network-based univariate prediction model} (\texttt{NN}) developed by \cite{CATALAO20111245} adopts a fully-connected neural network for wind speed prediction.
+The model is built on a three-layer neural network with a hidden layer size of six and a Hyperbolic activation function.
+To apply the method to our data, the model takes the first 12 hours of wind speed data as its input and generates the prediction for the next three hours.

-We consider a vector autoregressive (\texttt{VAR}) model, which is a generalization of the autoregressive model and extends the univariate time series to the multivariate scenarios.
-Let the true wind average wind speed under data resolution $(\kappa, \eta)$ at time $t$ be $y^{\kappa,\eta}(t)$. \texttt{VAR}($p$) model can be defined as
+\item \emph{Vector autoregressive} (\texttt{VAR}) model \citep{lutkepohl2013vector} is a generalization of the autoregressive (AR) model in multivariate scenarios.
+Let the true wind average wind speed under data resolution $\xi_i$ at time $t$ be $y_i(t)$.
+In \texttt{VAR}($p$) model it is represented as